KabriAcid/auk-web/README.md

 This repository contains the source code and documentation for the revamp of the Al-Qalam University Katsina (AUK) official website.

 ## Project Overview
 The goal of this project is to enhance the current AUK website by improving its design, usability, and functionality.
-This includes a modern user interface, responsive design, and additional features to better serve students, faculty, and visitors.
+Key improvements include a modern user interface, responsive design, and additional features to better serve students, faculty, and visitors.

 ## Features
 - Modern and responsive design